ngageoint/fog-machine/README.md

 Fog Machine is an iOS Swift framework for parallel processing.
 Solve hard problems fast with the Fog Machine framework.

 The Fog Machine framework is a research and development effort to harness the computing power of multiple, locally connected iOS devices.
 By using a mesh-network of mobile devices, parallel processing techniques allows Fog Machine to analyze data and answer complex questions quickly and efficiently.
 Parallel processing over mesh-networks reduces the overall time to solve problems by taking advantage of shared resources (processors, memory, etc.).
-The communication relies on a wifi or bluetooth chipset and is built on Apple's Multipeer Connectivity framework.
+The communication relies on a Wi-Fi or Bluetooth chipset and is built on Apple's Multipeer Connectivity framework.

 There are two demo apps provided.
 The first demo app is a simple text search that uses the [Knuth–Morris–Pratt](https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm) string search algorithm to find a search term within a given text.
 The second app calculates the [viewshed](https://en.wikipedia.org/wiki/Viewshed) of a position.
 A viewshed is the geographical area that is visible from a location.
 It includes all surrounding points in line-of-sight with the location and excludes points that are beyond the horizon or obstructed by terrain and other features.
 The viewshed app demonstrates the true power and flexibility of the Fog Machine framework.